Izzy Goldstein

 Isidore Goldstein (June 6, 1908 – September 24, 1993) was an American baseball player.
-A native of Odessa who grew up in The Bronx, he was a right-handed pitcher who played seven years in professional baseball from 1928 to 1934, including 16 games in Major League Baseball with the 1932 Detroit Tigers.
+A native of Odesa who grew up in The Bronx, he was a right-handed pitcher who played seven years in professional baseball from 1928 to 1934, including 16 games in Major League Baseball with the 1932 Detroit Tigers.
 He compiled a 3–2 record and 4.47 in his 16 major league games.

 Early years

-Goldstein, who was born in 1908 in Odessa, Russian Empire (now part of Ukraine), was Jewish, and moved with his family to the Bronx in New York City as a boy.
+Goldstein, who was born in 1908 in Odesa, Russian Empire (now part of Ukraine), was Jewish, and moved with his family to the Bronx in New York City as a boy.
 He dropped out of high school to join a local semipro baseball team.
 When his semipro baseball career did not work out, Goldstein re-enrolled in high school, at James Monroe High School in The Bronx.
 He was teammates with future Baseball Hall of Fame slugger Hank Greenberg on the James Monroe baseball team.
 The team lost 4–1 at the Polo Grounds in the city championship game.

 Goldstein again returned to semipro baseball, this time with a team from Long Island, as a right-handed, 6 ft, 160 lb pitcher.